hojberg/coevolution/overview.md

 > Kaitlyn: Hmm, there might be a guard.
 Can we just poke our head around the corner and take a look?
 >
 > GM: You could try that... but I'll say that if there's someone nearby who happens to be looking in that direction, they'll detect you on with 50/50 odds and we'll roll for it.
 What would you like to do?

-In Coevolution, like other role-playing systems, players assume the roles of fictional characters in an imaginary world.
-A Gamemaster (GM) narrates events in this world, players decide how they'd like to respond, and outcomes of player actions are determined according to rules (or GM judgement, in situations where the rules don't specify).

 __Contents:__